 Suitable materials for floors include; Flooring tiles (quarry, ceramic or vinyl), Washable safety flooring; Vinyl safety flooring; cast in situ resin.

 Suitable materials for work surfaces include; Melamine; Stainless steel, Ceramic, Granite, Food grade plastics.

 Suitable ceilings include; smooth washable painted plaster, direct fixed ceiling systems and suspended ceilings.

 Hand washing facilities and toilets;

-For information on food labelling requirements visit Trading Standards (Bucks County Council) (Opens in a new window) website.
+For information on food labelling requirements visit Bucks Trading Standards website: Food labelling.

 As an employer, or a self-employed person, you are responsible for workers health and safety and required to manage the risks in your business.